3 Reasons Your Website Isn’t Making Money (And How To Fix It)

 Where does your website rank compared to your closest competitors?
 Use SEMRush to find out.
 Make sure to look at their authority scores and overall backlinks, because those are the results that affect the organic traffic numbers.

 Let’s say your organic traffic looks great.
 Folks are really showing up to see what you’re all about.
-Your SEO must be strong!
+Your SEO game must be strong!

 So why is nobody buying anything?
 Why aren’t they making appointments?
 Why is everyone just window shopping on your website?